 Final acceptance, payment, and release of claims shall be in accordance with the Contract Documents.
-Requests for final payments shall be prepared by the firm, certified and approved by HRSD staff and approved by the Director of Engineering.
+Requests for final payments shall be prepared by the firm, certified and approved by HRSD staff and approved by the Chief Engineer.

-Under the direction of the Director of Engineering, shall be responsible for overall development, management and implementation of this policy.
+Under the direction of the Chief Engineer, shall be responsible for overall development, management and implementation of this policy.